-- Total general fund revenues were slightly higher than budgeted due to an increase in interest revenues from higher interest rates and other revenues received. - Several pension and retiree health year end calculations are not budgeted for and are prepared mainly for audited financial statement presentation. - Total expenditures were less than budget by approximately \$117,540 mainly due to lower than expected expenditures for professional services, professional development, and travel.
+- Total general fund revenues were slightly higher than budgeted due to an increase in interest revenues from higher interest rates and other revenues received. - Several pension and retiree health year-end calculations are not budgeted for and are prepared mainly for audited financial statement presentation. - Total expenditures were less than budgeted by approximately \$185,650 mainly due to lower than expected expenditures for professional services, professional development, rents/maintenance and travel.